A Singapore Government Agency Website

 The West Chelsea plan demonstrates that innovative zoning tools can be a powerful tool for unlocking development potential and creating new public assets that benefit the entire city.

 The unique floor area transfer mechanism allows owners below the High Line to transfer their development rights to sites within a designated area, thus enabling these sites to realise their developmental potential and spur unrealised growth potential within the district.
 It also preserves light, air and views around the High Line open space.

 The zoning changes preserved the surrounding art gallery district and incentivised new housing for all income groups, turning the once desolated area into a thriving 24/7 community.

 At prominent locations, the zoning allows floor area bonuses in exchange for restoration of the structure, development of new open space and provision of stair and elevator access.

 The High Line is framed as an economic revitalisation project rather than a conservation one, with the derelict elevated rail-line as the heart for new residential and commercial developments influencing the success of its implementation.

 West Chelsea has transformed from an underutilised manufacturing area into a premier neighbourhood in the city.

 Quality of life of residents and business owners improved.

-The revitalised district has attracted more than USD $2 billion worth of private investment and created 43 new buildings in the area (1,400 housing units, 700,000 sq ft. of commercial space) in the first 6 years.
+The revitalised district has attracted more than USD $2 billion worth of private investment and created 43 new buildings in the area (1,400 housing units, 700,000 square feet of commercial space) in the first six years.